Blue Ridge Electrical

 Common Electrical Hazards in Rental Properties

-1. Outdated Switchboards Older properties may have ceramic fuse boxes or switchboards lacking modern safety features.
-These outdated systems pose fire risks and don’t provide adequate protection.
+1. Outdated Switchboards: Older properties may have ceramic fuse boxes or switchboards lacking modern safety features.
+Outdated systems pose fire risks.
+They do not provide adequate protection.
 Consider switchboard upgrade services to bring your property up to current standards.

-2. Overloaded Power Points Tenants often use power boards and extension cords to compensate for insufficient power points.
+2. Overloaded Power Points: Tenants often use power boards and extension cords to compensate for too few power points.
 Overloading circuits creates fire hazards.
 Installing additional power points in key areas reduces this risk and improves property appeal.

-3. Damaged Wiring and Fittings Look for cracked power point covers, loose switches, exposed wiring, or scorch marks around electrical fixtures.
-These warning signs require immediate attention from a licensed electrician.
+3. Damaged Wiring and Fittings: Look for cracked power point covers, loose switches, exposed wiring, or scorch marks around fixtures.
+These warning signs need immediate attention from a licensed electrician.

-4. Water and Electricity Proximity In bathrooms, laundries, and kitchens, ensure electrical fittings maintain proper clearances from water sources and are rated for wet areas.
-Moisture and electricity are a dangerous combination that requires careful management.
+4. Water and Electricity Proximity: In bathrooms, laundries, and kitchens, electrical fittings need proper clearances from water sources.
+They must be rated for wet areas.
+Moisture and electricity make a dangerous combination.
+Careful management is needed.

 Working with Licensed Electricians in Tweed Heads

-All electrical work in NSW rental properties must be carried out by licensed electricians.
-This isn’t just about legal compliance, it’s about ensuring work meets safety standards and is covered by appropriate warranties and insurance.
+All electrical work in NSW rental properties must be done by licensed electricians.
+This is not just legal compliance.
+It ensures work meets safety standards.
+The work also gets covered by appropriate warranties and insurance.

 When selecting an electrician for your rental property, look for: